wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 Next, we will set up a Lex reference connection.
 This Lex reference connection allows 2-way audio streaming of the caller’s voice and Lex bot responses via [WebSockets](https://www.vonage.com/communications-apis/platform/websockets/).
 It also relays the transcriptions and sentiment scores from Lex bot to the Voice API application.

-After that, we will set up a sample application using [Vonage Voice API](https://developer.nexmo.com/voice/voice-api/overview) that will handle an incoming call, establish the WebSocket, receive the caller and bot transcriptions, and the sentiment analysis scores of a caller’s sentences.
+After that, we will set up a sample application using [Vonage Voice API](https://developer.nexmo.com/voice/voice-api/overview) to handle an incoming call, establish the WebSocket, receive the caller and bot transcriptions, and the sentiment analysis scores of a caller’s sentences.

 The diagram below shows an overview of this sample integration architecture.